PeterPTN/e-shop/README.md

 - Staying within a scope and/or taking a step back to revise plans; at the time I was driven to complete this project under a self-imposed deadline, so I didn't take a good wide view as often as I should to carefully reflect on where the codebase was going

 ## In Hindsight...
 The database design could be better.
 My senior suggested that I create a new collection for the cart system which made a lot of sense.
-But because of the way it's set up there is some inefficient filter logic.
-For example it must filter all products available across database to see what's in the cart rather than simply fetching items that are in a cart collection.
+But because of the way it's set up now there is some inefficient filter logic.
+For example it must filter all products available across the database to see what's in the cart, but if completed as my senior suggested I could have simply fetched what was in the cart collection.

 Currently the inefficiency is inconsequential because of the amount of available products but I definitely wouldn't do this for a proper production website.